thisispaniz/Air-Pollution-Visualization/README.md

 # Air-Pollution-Visualization
 This app is a tool for people with respitory problems (specifically people suffering from Asthma) who live in the 9 biggest cities of germany.
 They can use this app to check the air quality in different districts of the city.
-This could help them avoid restraining their longs.
+This could help them avoid restraining their lungs.

 <img src='readme images/2.png'>